br101/horst/README.md

 	make WEXT=1

-To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use:
+To experimentally build using libpcap (note that libpcap on Linux is not necessary and not recommended) use (Broken right now!):

 	make PCAP=1